-This tour will take you on a historical journey from the city streets of Yekaterinburg to rural villages in the Ural Mountains, visiting the highlights and taking you off the beaten path.
+This short break will take you on a historical journey from the city streets of Yekaterinburg to rural villages in the Ural Mountains, visiting the highlights and taking you off the beaten path.

 Fly to Yekaterinburg via Moscow.